-- Critical Thinking: Ability to use inquiry and analysis, evaluation and synthesis of information and creative thinking and innovation. - Communication: Ability to develop, interpret and express ideas through effective written, oral and visual communication for various academic and professional contexts. - Empirical and Quantitative Skills: Ability to manipulate and analyze numerical data or observable facts resulting in informed conclusions. - Teamwork: Ability to work effectively with other to support a shared purpose or goal and consider different points of view. - Social Responsibility: Ability to demonstrate intercultural competency, civic knowledge, and the ability to engage effectively in regional, national and global communities.
+- Critical Thinking: Ability to use inquiry and analysis, evaluation and synthesis of information and creative thinking and innovation. - Communication: Ability to develop, interpret and express ideas through effective written, oral and visual communication for various academic and professional contexts. - Empirical and Quantitative Skills: Ability to manipulate and analyze numerical data or observable facts resulting in informed conclusions. - Teamwork: Ability to work effectively with other to support a shared purpose or goal and consider different points of view.

-Personal Responsibility: Ability to connect choices, actions and consequences to ethical decision-making.
+- Social Responsibility: Ability to demonstrate intercultural competency, civic knowledge, and the ability to engage effectively in regional, national and global communities. - Personal Responsibility: Ability to connect choices, actions and consequences to ethical decision-making.

-Office Applications Specialist (OAS) Level 1 Certificate degree requirements are listed in Appendix B. Below is a proposal of courses students can take following SACSCOC approval and faculty vetting:
+Plumbing Trades Level I Certificate requirements are listed in Appendix B. Below is a proposal of courses students can take following SACSCOC approval and faculty vetting: